obonaventure/cnp3/book/transport/transport.rst

    Utilisation of the sliding window

 In practice, as the segment header encodes the sequence number in a `n` bits string, only the sequence numbers between :math:`0` and :math:`2^{n}-1` can be used.
 This implies that the same sequence number will be used for different segments and that the sliding window will wrap.
 This is illustrated in the figure below assuming that `2` bits are used to encode the sequence number in the segment header.
 This is illustrated in the figure below.
-Note that when the `OK1` acknownledgement is received it allows the sender to reuse sequence number `0`.
+Note that when the `OK1` acknowledgement is received it allows the sender to reuse sequence number `0`.

 .. figure:: fig/transport-fig-027-c.png